uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 ### Sample entity file

 This code block includes most of the fields needed to configure a widget, but there are additional XML tags (`<portlet-definition>`) you'll need to create one from scratch.
 [See the full entity file](./assets/examples/example-entity.xml) for a complete example.
+Widgets are app directorty entries, so see also [documentation about the app directory].

 ```xml
 <title>Enrollment</title>